DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 This one's quite gruesome but definitely worth a visit!
 It's a 500 years old prison located in the Citadel of Victoria in Gozo city.

-One of the Old Prison’s famous prisoners include Jean Parisot de La Vallette who was the founder of Valletta City:
+One of the Old Prison's famous prisoners includes Jean Parisot de La Vallette who was the founder of Valletta City and had a very dramatic, fabulous sword!

 Check out the views from the Dwerja Watchtower